mha6/sura-features/README.md

    - What are the top _k_ topics in the sura and their distribution? (topics include items like story of a Prophet or a past nation, laws, janna, nar, etc.)
    - What is the noun/verb/particle distribution of the sura?
    - How does the sura begin?
 Syntax: With disconnected letters or _hamd_ or _tasbih_ or something else?
 Semantics: What topic does it open with?
-   - Other structural features that are relatively unique to the sura, e.g. does it have an oft-repeated phrase like Surat al-Rahman and Surat al-Qamar?
+   - Other structural features that are relatively unique to the sura, e.g. does it have an oft-repeated phrase like in Surat al-Rahman and Surat al-Qamar?

-3. Bag-of-word features: We will use inverse document frequency (IDF) features to represent a sura as a set of its constituent _unordered_ n-grams (n=1-3).
+3. Bag-of-word features: We will use [inverse document frequency (IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) features to represent a sura as a set of its constituent _unordered_ n-grams (n=1,2,3).
 We will collapse synonyms and words of the same root into one.
 This will quickly surface similar words/phrases that occur that sura and only in a few others.

-See the Appendix for a complete list of sura features.
+See the Appendix for a complete list of sura features (TBD).

 ### Pair Features

 For each _pair_ of suras we will compute values for the following components of connectedness and aggregate them into a final scalar value representing a custom connectedness measure that is derived from each sura's features.

+ - Similarity of aggregate statistics
+ - Similarity of structural features
+ - Similarity of bag-of-word features
- - A symmetric probability divergence measure between topic distributions.
+ - A symmetric probability divergence measure between topic distributions and other distributions that are part of sura features.
 This may need to be customized to handle complementarity (janna and nar, or brevity and detail on the same topic, for example).
  - Are the beginning and ending topics similar/complementary?
  - Are the beginnings of the two suras similar or complementary or neither (in syntax and in meaning)?

 # Validation

 We can "validate" a feature set by treating groups of suras that we know to be connected to each other through textual/historical evidence as "test sets."
 For example, the Prophet (saws) spoke of "Hūd and her sisters" as a group of suras similar to one another.
 Similarly we know that the Prophet (saws) repeatedly recited certain pairs/groups of suras together.
 We also have suras confirmed to be revealed in the Makkan and Madinan periods of the sira.
-For each such group, we take a feature set as valid if in-group connectedness is higher than out-group connectedness.
+For each such group, a measure of that validity of a feature set is how well it separates in-group connectedness from out-group connectedness measures.

 # Putting it all together

-Once we have computed all pairwise connectedness scores between the suras and have a 114x114 matrix of values, finding the most connected ordering reduces to the Traveling Salesman Problem, i.e. finding the weighted longest path in a fully connected graph.
+Once we have computed all pairwise connectedness scores between the suras and have a 114x114 matrix of values, finding the most connected ordering reduces to finding the weighted longest path in a fully connected graph, which is equivalent to the [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), an [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) problem.

 ## Subjectivity